MatthewJDavis/matthewjdavis.github.io/_posts/2019-10-14-packer-images-azure.md

 ![nginx welcome page](/images/packer-azure/welcome-page.png)

-Every time this image is used to create a VM, nginx will be running so can be used as the image to create VMs in a load balancer etc.
+Every time this image is used to create a VM, nginx will be running by default (basic example.
+This can be used as the default image to create VMs in a load balancer etc.

 ## Azure Shared image repo

-As mentioned earlier, a good way to segregate Packer builds is to do them in their own Azure subscription and then us an Azure share image repository to share the built images with certain subscriptions and even different tenants.
+As mentioned earlier, a good way to segregate Packer builds would be to run them in their own Azure subscription and use an Azure share image repository to share the built images with certain subscriptions and even different tenants.

-First, create an Azure image repository, this can be done via the portal, Azure CLI or PowerShell (example below)
+First step is to create an Azure image repository.
+This can be done via the portal, Azure CLI or PowerShell (example below)

 ```powershell
 # create shared image gallery